eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 ptr = kmalloc(size, __GFP_WAIT | __GFP_IO | __GFP_FS);
 ```

-#### Zone Modifiers

-Zone modifiers specify the zones that the memory allocation should originate from.
+Zone modifiers specify the zones that a memory allocation should originate from.
 Normally the allocation will happen from any zone, with the kernel preferring `ZONE_NORMAL`.

 You can see the zone modifiers in the following table: